-Leadership Team Trust Defined
+Leadership Team Trust Define

 - Trust in performance.
 Every team member needs others to perform and get the things done to move the organization closer to success.
 This builds confidence, dependability, and alignment.

 So, how do we begin to build trust?
 I believe there are five fundamental principles for building leadership team trust.
 When you have these all in place, your team will get more done in less time.
 And that trust will expand beyond your leadership team into your entire organization.
-In a 2017 study, researchers found that high trust organizations had 74% less stress, 50% higher productivity, and 76% more employee engagement.
+In a 2017 study, researchers found that high-trust organizations had 74% less stress, 50% higher productivity, and 76% more employee engagement.

 The Five Cs of Leadership Team Trust